deck-of-cards/deck-of-cards/README.md

 ## Update

 I will make just one more update, which will be a minor braking change.
 After that the API will be about ready to be published and there will be documentation and tutorials as well.
 Keep tuned!
-If you have any questions, shoot them @ gitter or add an issue.
+If you have any questions, hit them @ gitter or add an issue.

 ## NOTICE!